WCCWCC/test_all/wifi_coexist.md

 # 1. Introduction
 ## 1.1 Demo Function

-This is a demo that wifi and bluetooth coexist.
+1. This is a demo that wifi and bluetooth coexist.You can use the wifi function while operating Bluetooth.

-Testing the transfer rate of wifi when Bluetooth is working properly.
+2. wifi function in this demo: Testing the transfer rate of wifi by `iperf`.

-The function of Bluetooth is the function of `ble_mesh_fast_prov_server`.
+3. bluetooth function in this demo:The function of Bluetooth is the function of `ble_mesh_fast_prov_server`.

 # 2. How to use this demo
 You need to download the project(`ble_mesh_wifi_coexist`) code to board.